DevInnovationLab/dil-template-repo/readme.md

 # How to use this template

-1. If you want to start a new repository, click on `Use this template` and then `Create a new repository`
+1. If you want to start a new repository, click on `Use this template` and then `Create a new repository`.
+If the repository was created for you, skip this step.
-1. Copy the relevant [issues](https://github.com/DevInnovationLab/dil-template-repo/issues) from the template repository to your new repository
+1. Copy the relevant [issues](https://github.com/DevInnovationLab/dil-template-repo/issues) from the template repository to your new repository.
+1. Delete this section of the README.
-1. Follow the instructions in the issues
+1. Follow the instructions in the issues.

 # Template README and Guidance